jaapie/vim-colours-dusk/readme.md

 ## Credits

-I want to thank the creator of the rdark colourscheme, Radu Dineiu, which is available at http://ld.yi.org/vim/rdark/ and which I highly recommend becuase unbeknownst the him, it enabled me in its simplicity, to create this colour scheme file.
+I want to thank the creator of the rdark colourscheme, Radu Dineiu, which is available [here](http://ld.yi.org/vim/rdark/)&mdash;which I highly recommend&mdash;becuase unbeknownst the him, it enabled me in its simplicity to create this colour scheme file.

+The [HiLinkTrace](https://github.com/gerw/vim-HiLinkTrace) plugin helped heaps when trying to figure out what highlight group I was trying to focus on.